 If you have physical products, then you will need to extend Drupal Commerce with the Commerce Shipping module.
 (See the Extending Drupal Commerce documentation to add Commerce shipping to your project.)

 Both these fields can be managed just like any other field in terms of displaying them on data entry forms and product displays.
-For more information on how these fields are used in the context of the Commerce Shipping module, see [link to shipping documentation here].
+For more information on how these fields are used in the context of the Commerce Shipping module, see the Shipping documentation.